 Generally, the School receives personal data from the individual directly (including, in the case of pupils, from their parents).
-This may be via a form, or simply in the ordinary course of interaction or communication (such as email or written assessments).
+This may be via a form (paper or online), or simply in the ordinary course of interaction or communication (such as email or written assessments).